Pangong Tso Panorama

 It features a 32-meter statue of Maitreya Buddha.

-Instead, I busied myself taking photos of these two-humped animals that have a tremendous tolerance for cold, drought, and high altitudes.
-The domesticated Bactrian camel has enabled the travel of caravans on the Silk Road and been used to travel in inner Asia since ancient times.
+The domesticated Bactrian camel has enabled caravan travel on the Silk Road and has been used to travel in inner Asia since ancient times.

-I had purchased a jacket in a tiny market in Nubra Valley, but on reaching Leh, realised that the zipper was of poor quality, so I gave it to a mochi (cobbler) in the main square near our hotel for repairs.
+I had purchased a jacket in a tiny market in Nubra Valley, but on reaching Leh, realized that the zipper was of poor quality, so I gave it to a mochi (cobbler) in the main square near our hotel for repairs.

 Now, I love mountain lakes and Pangong Tso was very much a bucket list trip for me.
-So I asked our tour guide if my child and I could extend our stay at Pangong for a night and return the next day.
+So I asked our tour operator if my child and I could extend our stay at Pangong for a night and return the next day.

 Excursion to Pangong Lake

 This brackish-water lake is situated at an elevation of 4,350 meters (14,270 feet).
-It is 134 kilometres (83 miles) long and extends from India to China.
+It is 134 kilometers (83 miles) long and extends from India to China.
 About 60% of the length of the lake lies in China.

 During winter the lake freezes completely, despite being saline water.
 The closer you get to Pangong Tso, the more likely you are to see marshes and wetlands formed by the streams that feed the lake from the Indian side.